10 Top Eyeliner Tips for Aging Eyes

 by: Linda Robison / Facial Fitness Specialist @ ABZ

 Want to boost your confidence and make your eyes pop?
-Check out these 10 must-know eyeliner tips for aging eyes that’ll leave you looking fabulous!
+These 10 eyeliner tips are designed especially for aging eyes—helping you define your eyes in a soft, flattering way.

 A mature woman applying eyeliner with a smooth, pigmented pencil for defined, youthful eyes.